 - RELATED: Easy Delicious Impossible Pies

 The number of ingredients may come as a big surprise.
 What?
 No allspice, nutmeg, or cloves?!
-No tapioca or corn starch?
+No tapioca, flour or corn starch?
 No lemon?
 Right!

 This filling is all about the apples with no distractions.
 And it comes out perfectly set—not thick or lumpy.
 Just the clear, pure, uncluttered taste of apples.